alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 + These only be known at the ``secondary_time_index``, after the flight has completed: ``dep_delay``, ``taxi_out``, ``taxi_in``, ``arr_delay``, ``air_time``, ``carrier_delay``, ``weather_delay``, ``national_airspace_delay``, ``security_delay``, ``late_aircraft_delay``, ``dep_time``, ``arr_time``, ``cancelled``, ``diverted``

-An Entity can have a third, hidden, time index called the ``last_time_index``.
+An entity can have a third, hidden, time index called the ``last_time_index``.
 More details for that can be found in the `other temporal workflows <#training-window-and-the-last-time-index>`_ section.

 .. _cutoff-time: